Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/10 - Backup & Restore/README.md

 Skill Description
 -----------------
-The Fellow understands the process of backing up data on a system in a frequent manner so as to be able to recover from data loss or system crashes
+The Fellow will feel comfortable backing up data on a system so as to be able to recover from data loss or system crashes.

 Outputs
 -------
-After attaining this skill, and as a demonstration of it, a fellow should be able to complete the following:
+After attaining this skill, and as a demonstration of it, I should be able to complete the following:

 1. An exercise that covers the following operations:
   - Setting up recurring automatic backups of critical data (database, e.t.c) on a system